• Skip to primary navigation

 Learn about New Orleans History

 Want to discover a little New Orleans history?
-Pop into the Visit Jean Lafitte's French Quarter Visitor Center.
+Pop into the Visit Jean Lafitte's French Quarter Visitor Center, which is part of Louisiana's National Parks system.

 This petite visitors center is great for kids and adults.
 Check out maps, images, and interactive exhibits that share the Louisiana delta's history while you soak up the A/C. Kids can earn a badge through the junior rangers program, and there's even a cute gift shop.